InfuseAI/primehub-site/docs/concept.md

 ## Core Resources

-PrimeHub includes various types of core resources which are prominent existence that administrators must/can manage them according to the circumstance.
+PrimeHub incorporates various types of core resources which are prominent existence that administrators must/can manage those resources according to the circumstance.

 ### Users